-The Association is able to charge value added tax (VAT) on some of its income and is able to recover part of the VAT it incurs on expenditure.
+The Association charged value added tax (VAT) on some of its income and is able to recover part of the VAT it incurs on expenditure.
 The financial statements include VAT to the extent that it is suffered by the Association and not recoverable from HM Revenue and Customs.
 The balance of VAT payable or recoverable at year end is included as a current liability or asset.